isaacrshapiro/csdUnit2GroupProjectCode/README.md

 Ancient Egypt pictures: https://en.wikipedia.org/wiki/Ancient_Egypt Anccient Mesopotamia: https://boisestate.pressbooks.pub/arthistory/chapter/mesopotamia/

-IF you would like your photos taken off or attributed further, please send me a message at irs.assistant@icloud.com.
+-# If you would like your photos taken off or attributed further, please send me a message at irs.assistant@icloud.com.